 - Babies cannot differentiate between day and night hence the lighting in the room matters too.

-In your journey of mommyhood, you would come across various aspects that would impact the sleep of your baby.
-It is through a lot of trial, error and experiences, would you be able to set routine and rules for yourself and baby.
+In your journey of mommyhood, you would come across various aspects that would impact the sleep schedule of your baby.
+It is through a lot of trial, error, and experiences, would you be able to set routine and rules for yourself and baby.
+There is a lot of sleep training requires.

 I have had to struggle with my child’s sleep for almost two and a half years.
-I do cherish the night time moments with him that belonged only to me, usually when daddy was out for work.
-It was through a lot of trials, reading parenting books, talking to family and friends, I realised the magic key was consistency!!
+I do cherish the nighttime moments with him that belonged only to me, usually when daddy was out for work.
+It was through a lot of trials, reading parenting books, talking to family and friends, I realized the magic key was consistency!!
+Yes, to create a perfect sleep schedule for your baby you need to be consistent.

 Here is how I developed a successful sleep plan for baby: